cisagov/prescup-web/prescup20/FAQ.md

 <div class="card" id="q10">
     <strong> 10.
 When does registration for the 2020 competition start?</strong>

-Registration for President’s Cup 2020 opens on Monday, July 27th and closes on Friday, August 28th.
+Registration for President’s Cup 2020 opens on Monday, July 27th and closes on Friday, August 14th for Teams and Friday, August 28th for Individuals.
 </div>

 <div class="card" id="q11">